woman taking a true break in a skii lodge instead of working on vacation

 Establish Boundaries

 Setting clear boundaries before you leave can be a game-changer, allowing you to plan specific times or days to check in without letting work consume your entire trip.
-Defining these hours in advance gives you the mental freedom to relax, knowing that work has its set times, and that’s enough.
+Defining these hours in advance gives you the mental freedom to relax.
+Work has its set times and that’s enough.

 Communicate with Loved Ones

 Discussing with family or a partner what minimal work engagement looks like can ease tensions around working while on vacation.
-Let them know you might spend a few hours catching up on essential tasks at a coffee shop or answering quick work emails but that the majority of your time will be spent together, creating space for everyone to enjoy the vacation.
+Let them know you might spend a few hours catching up on essential tasks at a coffee shop or answering quick work emails but that the majority of your time will be spent together.

 Focus on Essential Tasks ONLY